Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 1. 1 client.tsp -> N @client
 1. N client.tsp -> N @client
 1. ~~N client.tsp -> 1 @client~~
-   This essentially means that we have N client.tsp that uses the same one sub client name. which can be equals to the 1 client.tsp -> 1 @client case.
+   The last one essentially means that we have N client.tsp that uses the same one @client. which can be equals to the 1 client.tsp -> 1 @client case.

 Then, let's consider the mapping between @client and endpoint.